Posted: 5/12/16 | May 12th, 2016

 So when it came to decide to leave or stay, I knew I had to leave — and that Austin was the best choice.
-I own a hostel here, I have friends and business relations here, and I wanted a place that had more outdoor activities and a more relaxed, less workaholic culture.
+I have friends and business relations there, and I wanted a place that had more outdoor activities and a more relaxed, less workaholic culture.

 Austin has all that.

-And I need someone who is going to shut Netflix off and take me to the gym.
+I need people who are going to shut Netflix off and take me to the gym.